Gulfport Car Accident Lawyer

 To have a successful injury claim, an injured individual usually must prove certain elements during a case.
 Essentially, for a claim based on negligence—which is the common legal basis for requests for compensation—it must be shown that there was a duty and a breach of duty by an at-fault party, as well as resulting injuries.

-Duty and Breach of Duty for Car Wrecks
+How is Duty and Breach of Duty Defined for Car Wrecks?

 Every driver has a legal duty to conduct themselves in a reasonable manner on the roadways, a duty which extends to all other drivers, passengers, and pedestrians.
 Each party must follow the safety rules of the road that are designed to protect us all, and therefore reduce the chances of causing an accident.